tugrulpinar/tennis-buddy/docs/howto/configuration.md

 mv appname/ myapp/
 ```

-Alternatively, find and replace `appname.` with `myapp.` in all project files in your editor of choice.
+Alternatively, find and replace `tennisbuddy.` with `myapp.` in all project files in your editor of choice.
 Then rename the `appname` folder with `myapp`.

 ## Verify that everything works